-Members’ Groups are sub-committees within the AAH that represent the interests of the following members.
-The Chair of each Members’ Group sits on the Executive Committee.
+Members’ Groups are groups within the AAH that support networking and activities around the interests of members.

 The student group (now known as the Student Members Committee or SMC) is made up of 15 student members who meet regularly to organise and oversee events, activities and publications that will appeal to students and AAH members more broadly.
 The group offers support and communication networks for undergraduate and postgraduate students, particularly those involved in doctoral research.

-The Schools Members' Group is run by and for teachers of art and design history in schools and further education colleges in the UK.
-The schools group organises a variety of activities including an annual ‘Ways of Seeing’ conference for teachers and students which currently takes place at Tate Britain.
-The schools pages on the AAH website are aimed at making it easier for teachers to communicate with each other and share information and resources.
+The Schools Group is run by and for teachers of art and design history in schools and further education colleges in the UK.
+The schools group organises a variety of activities including supporting the annual ‘Ways of Seeing’ conference for teachers and students at The National Gallery.
+The group helps teachers communicate with each other and share information and resources.

 Museums & Exhibitions

-The Museums and Exhibitions group represents the interests of members working in museums or galleries in the UK.
+The Museums and Exhibitions group explores the interests of members working in museums or galleries in the UK.
 The group offers an email communication and news network for members, as well as academic and professional practice sessions at the annual AAH conference.
-This group is currently looking to broaden its membership and would welcome the participation and contribution of AAH members involved in this field.

-If you have any questions regarding any of the above members’ groups please contact the chair of the members’ group, or forward your question to email@example.com.
+If you have any questions regarding any of the above members’ groups please forward your question to email@example.com.